anjuhasz/writingchallenge/Challenge5/README.md

 Now, your task is to check the conditions of the Life Support System one by one and put them back into use so that you’ll be able to survive your prolonged stay on the surface of the Moon.

 Study the damaged manual of the Life Support System (LSS).
-Break it into meaningful parts, decipher the missing pieces of text for the key elements of the LSS, and match them to the respective description.
+Break it into meaningful parts, keeping the order of the elements.
+Decipher the missing pieces of text for the key elements of the LSS, and match them to the respective description.
 Compile a passkey from the initial capital letters of the LSS elements.